-We expect that revenue from our multiscreen video products will continue to grow for the rest of fiscal 2017.
-We believe that we have the opportunity for continued revenue growth by expanding our selling efforts to new geographic areas such as Asia Pacific and Latin America.
+We expect to increase software sales in North America and EMEA through an increase in sales efforts in those regions.
+In addition, we believe that we have the opportunity for continued revenue growth by expanding our sales efforts in other geographic areas such as Asia Pacific and Latin America.
 We also believe that our existing service operator customers will continue upgrading to new features that enable the capacity to increase average revenue per subscriber, reduced operating and capital expenses, and lower customer churn.